AmarettiL/MocoLoco-Rcode/README.md

 # MocoLoco-Rcode
-Useful R scripts from MocoLoco project
+Useful R scripts from MocoLoco project.

+Here you will find some of the scripts written in R for the data analysis of tests' results from the project MocoLoco.